 While owning the property is the way forward, acquiring and repositioning existing assets may offer a means to provide stronger returns at lower capital costs, as Golden Union’s Yu illustrated from her experience acquiring and repositioning the Shankangli retail project in Shanghai’s Jing An district.

-For that project, Golden Union acquired a former steel factory and converted the premises into a hip retail and entertainment destination.
+For that project, Golden Union bought a former steel factory and converted the premises into a hip retail and entertainment destination.

 Yu’s company has spent almost 20 years as a developer and operator of asset-heavy projects, including the Kempinski serviced apartments in Shanghai that the company acquired 12 years ago.